 And what about the shower?
-Baths are great when you're small, but most of us switch to showers at some point.
-Yet most homes still have that old bath-and-shower combo.
-If you're tired of stepping over the tub edge, or if it's become a game of Twister to manuever into the tub/shower, might we suggest a change?
+Most homes have the old style bath-and-shower combo.
+If you're tired of stepping over the tub edge to take a shower, or if it's become a game of Twister to manuever into the tub/shower, might we suggest a change?
 A curbless shower can make a molehill out of a mountain.

 Curbless showers, sometimes known as roll-in showers, can take the place of your old tub/shower simply by replacing the tub portion with a shower pan of the right size and tiling or adding an appropriate fiberglass surround according to your preference.
 With no curb, there's nothing to trip over, nothing to step over, nothing to make getting into the shower more difficult.
 Instead of grappling with tub edges, grab bars, shower doors or curtains, you now simply stroll (or roll) into your new shower and enjoy!

 Speaking of showers, you can add a hand held shower to your existing setup for almost nothing, but reap the benefits in spades.
 With multiple functions, and a variety of ways to switch between them, you are sure to find just the right addition to your bathing routine.
 They're even great for Fido and rinsing the shower after a scrub!
 And if you use a shower chair, hand held showers are much better for rinsing off than that old plastic cup.